 Later, when you get into bed, take some relaxing breaths, forget about money and work and turn your thoughts to more pleasant things.
 Don’t try too hard to sleep.
 Just relax and it will come.

-Visit the Sleep Health Foundation website for more tips on improving your sleep.
+Visit Sleep Hygiene: Good Sleep Habits for more tips on improving your sleep.